Each genre is geared toward a specific age group and has its own set of rules and tricks.

 A useful way to get a better idea of what the different genres consist of is to visit your local library and talk to the children’s section librarian.
 She’ll be able to show you books in each genre and give you tidbits of information on which are the most popular, which are classic, and much more.

-Finding Age Appropriate Words When Writing for Children
+Fiction Writing for Children